Joel Stobbe – Artistic Director & Youth Orchestra

 Joel was the Principal Cellist of the Vancouver Island Symphony from 2006-2014, and artistic director of its Noteworthy Kids program from 2012-2014.
 During this time he continued to be active as both a soloist and chamber musician in regular recitals and concerts.
 Joel is currently a cello teacher at the Langley Community Music School in where he holds a substantial class of private cello students.
 At LCMS, Joel also serves as coordinator for advanced programs and conductor of its senior concert orchestra.
 In addition to his busy teaching and administrative schedule, Joel enjoys regular adjudicating, teaching master classes and summer chamber music programs.
 He lives in Langley, BC, with his wife and 3 year old son, to whom he hopes to pass down his life-long hobby of classic automotive restoration.

-Ben Goheen – Conductor of Symphonic Strings
+Ben Goheen – Symphonic Strings

 Ben Goheen is an active cellist who has enjoyed performing with many orchestras including the Vancouver Symphony Orchestra and Vancouver Island Symphony Orchestra as well as well as chamber ensembles including the Vancouver Inter-Cultural Orchestra, newly formed Rose Gellert String Quartet, his own piano trio and many others.